nuthanc/react-native/README.md

 * We can refer to JS variables inside of a JSX block by using curly braces
   * Cannot show JS object inside of Text element
 * We can assing JSX elements to a variable, then show that variable inside of a JSX block

+### One Common Error

+* After return immediately ( or the JSX element not in the next line
+* If it's in the next line, it is considered as return; and we get an Error